 \section{Symbolic and ordinary powers of determinantal ideals}

 In this section we prove our main results on symbolic powers of several types of determinantal ideals.
-A key point in our proofs is the construction of specific polynomials that allow us to directly apply Fedder's Criterion for symbolic $F$-purity, Theorem \ref{ThmFedders}; this construction is inspired by the work of Seccia in the context of Knutson ideals \cite{SecciaGen,SecciaHankel}.
+A key point in our proofs is the construction of specific polynomials that allow us to directly apply Fedder's Criterion for an ideal to be symbolic $F$-split, Theorem \ref{ThmFedders}; this construction is inspired by the work of Seccia in the context of Knutson ideals \cites{SecciaGen,SecciaHankel}.

 \begin{notation} Let $A$ be an $r\times s$ matrix, and $i,j,k,\ell\in\ZZ$ be such that $1\ls i \ls k\ls r$ and $1\ls j\ls \ell\ls s$.
 We denote by $A^{[i,k]}_{[j,\ell]}$ the submatrix of $A$ with row indices $i,\ldots,k$ and column indices $j,\ldots,\ell$. \end{notation}